Antisemitism in 21st-century France: 2024

+2025

 On 5–6 January 2025, at least 10 Jewish homes, businesses, and a synagogue in Paris and Rouen have been vandalized with antisemitic symbols, including swastikas.
 Some of the graffiti praised Hitler, while others said antisemitic slogans, such as "Jews pedophiles, rapists to be gassed".

 On 22 March 2025, the Chief Rabbi of Orleans, Rabbi Arié Engelberg, was attacked while walking with his young son in the city center.
 The assailant hurled antisemitic insults at him before physically assaulting him.
-French President Emmanuel Macron condemned the attack and denounced the “poison of antisemitism,” expressing his support with the country’s Jewish community.
+French President Emmanuel Macron condemned the attack and denounced the “poison of antisemitism,” expressing his support with the country's Jewish community.

+In September 2025, an undergraduate student at Paris 1 Panthéon-Sorbonne University removed several students after being labelled as "Zionists".
+Two months later, the student was sentenced to a four-month suspended prison term for "school harassment aggravated by discriminatory intent relating to the victim's presumed membership of the Jewish religion".
+The court interpreted the label "Zionists" as a proxy for Jewish identity in context and ordered the student to complete an educational placement at the Shoah Memorial and pay damages.

 In 2025, former Hamas hostage Mia Schem reported that a yellow ribbon she wore in support of the remaining hostages to the Cannes Film festival had been confiscated by the event's organizers upon her arrival at the red carpet.

+In 2025, France continued to record historically elevated levels of antisemitic incidents.
+According to data published by the French Ministry of the Interior, authorities documented 1,320 antisemitic acts for the year, accounting for over half of all anti-religious incidents despite representing a small fraction of the national population.
+This figure marked a 16 % decline from the previous year, but remained one of the highest on record, with antisemitic acts disproportionately targeting individuals through verbal abuse, physical assault and other offences.